 Why does this happen?

-1. They haven't got the core strength and control to hold the correct body position when wearing fins, the extra water resistance is too great.
+1. They haven't got the core strength and control to hold the correct body position when wearing fins, the extra water resistance is too great and forces bad technique.
+It's IMPORTANT TO UNDERSTAND that kicking with correct technique is much HARDER with fins than without.

 So what do I need to do?